emidombek/darkwood/README.md

    Triggers: When the Instructions icon is clicked.
    Action: Calls the `openPopup()` function to open the pop-up.

-   1. Event Listener for `Close Popup` Button
+   2. Event Listener for `Close Popup` Button

    Attached to: `closePopup`
    Triggers: When the Close Popup button inside the pop-up is clicked.
    Action: Calls the `closePopupHandler()` function to close the pop-up.

-   2. Event Listener for `Close Popup2` Button
+   3. Event Listener for `Close Popup2` Button

    Attached to: `closePopup2`
    Triggers: When the Close Popup2 button inside the second pop-up is clicked.
    Action: Calls the `handleClosePopup2()` function to close the second pop-up and start a new round with the current score.

-   3. Event Listener for Restart Game Button in Popup3
+   4. Event Listener for Restart Game Button in Popup3

    Attached to: `restartgameButton`
    Triggers: When the Restart Game button inside the third pop-up is clicked.
    Action: Calls the `handlerestartgameButton()` function to close the third pop-up and restart the game.

-   4. Event Listener for End Game Button in `Popup3`
+   5. Event Listener for End Game Button in `Popup3`

    Attached to: `endgameButton`
    Triggers: When the End Game button inside the third pop-up is clicked.
    Action: Calls the `handleendgameButton()` function to close the third pop-up.

+   6. Event Listener for Overlay Click:

+   Attached to: overlay
+   Triggers: When the overlay element is clicked.
+   Action: Calls the startGame() function to start the game.

+   7. Event Listener for Card Click:

+   Attached to: gridContainer
+   Triggers: When any card inside the grid is clicked.
+   Action: Calls the handleCardClick(event) function to handle the card click event.

+   8. Event Listener for Restart Button Click:

+   Attached to: restartButton
+   Triggers: When the restart game icon is clicked.
+   Action: Calls the restartGame() function to restart the game.

+   9. Event Listener for Pause Button Click:

+   Attached to: pauseButton
+   Triggers: When the pause game button is clicked.
+   Action: Toggles between pausing and resuming the game by calling the anonymous function.
+   Description of the anonymous function:
+   If eventListenersActive is true (allows the button to respond):
+   If the game is not paused (isPaused is false), it calls the pauseGame() function to pause the game and displays the "Play" button.
+   If the game is already paused (isPaused is true), it calls the resumeGame() function to resume the game and displays the "Pause" button.
+   Finally, it toggles the value of isPaused.

+   10. Event Listener for Play Button Click:

+   Attached to: playButton
+   Triggers: When the play button is clicked.
+   Action: Calls an anonymous function to handle the play button click event.
+   Description of the anonymous function:
+   If eventListenersActive is true (allows the button to respond):
+   If the game is paused (isPaused is true), it calls the resumeGame() function to resume the game and displays the "Pause" button.
+   It sets isPaused to false to indicate that the game is no longer paused.

    </details>

    <details>